 In addition to the data that your analysts want to access, other departments in your organization may want to join their data with Salesforce data as part of their data analysis and reporting.
 Your data selection process should include working with other departments, but you may want to get your own data extract up and running first as a proof of concept of your chosen ETL tool and database.

 Change control should be part of your data governance process.
-Because Salesforce’s ease of adding custom fields and objects can lead to a “kid in the candy store” rush to add data elements, a well-run Salesforce org must have a review process that is followed carefully to avoid data chaos.
+Because Salesforce’s ease of adding custom fields and objects can lead to a “kid in the candy store” rush to add data elements.
+A well-run Salesforce org must have a review process that is followed carefully to avoid data chaos.
 This process should include a step that determines whether the user community requires a new field or object in the data warehouse.
 (We have a whole article on best practices for data migration that’s worth a read before you start any migration process.)

 Once you’ve decided what you want to extract, how often you want it extracted, and how you’ll track changes between the Salesforce source database and your target data warehouse, it’s time to look for an ETL tool.

-Picking the Right ETL Tool
+Picking the Right Salesforce ETL Tool

 - From a usability perspective, your tool choice must be one that works with your change control strategy.
 If changing your data extract is a time-consuming chore, your data warehouse schema is going to fall behind your Salesforce schema.

-The key technology that your ETL tool must use for efficient Salesforce extraction is the Salesforce Bulk API.
+The key technology that your ETL(extract, transform, load) tool must use for efficient Salesforce extraction is the Salesforce Bulk API.
 Unlike an interactive query in the Salesforce API, a bulk API query is submitted to a queue and run as a batch.
 So, Salesforce is able to better optimize resource usage with Bulk API calls, and larger batches of data can be retrieved with fewer API calls, thus keeping your extracts under governor limits.

 Of course, even a tool that can pull data from Salesforce using the most efficient API available still has to push data into your data warehouse.
 Your chosen ETL tool must support your target database, efficiently.
 It must also do all of the things that you expect from a good ETL tool in a non-Salesforce context, including the ability to log issues and send alerts if an extract has an issue, as well as exhibiting stability and good performance with its data pipelines.